How to nominate someone

 Submit a nomination form to recommend someone for the Innovation in Learning & Teaching Award.
 Nominations can be made from Thursday 7 January 2021.
-The closing date for nominations is Wednesday 12 February 2020.
+The closing date for nominations is Wednesday 24 February 2021.

 Following receipt of the nomination form, nominees will be contacted to confirm their willingness to progress to the next stage.
 At this point, the following supporting statements will be requested:

 nominees will be required to produce a personal statement to articulate the pedagogical rationale for the innovation and to articulate the difference it makes to students.

 supporting statements for nominations will be requested from the nominee’s Director of Studies and students.
 These should provide evidence of the nominee's significant contribution to innovation in curriculum design, content or delivery.

 Nominations and supporting statements will be considered by the University's Awards Committee in April.